Moja (chimpanzee)

-Moja (Swahili: "one") was a chimpanzee at the Chimpanzee and Human Communication Institute.
+Moja (Swahili: "one"; November 18, 1972 - June 6, 2002) was a chimpanzee at the Chimpanzee and Human Communication Institute.
 She was born at the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP).
-In infanthood Moja was treated in a similar way to a child, and immersed in an environment of American Sign Language.
+In infanthood, Moja was used in a science experiment by Allen and Beatrix Gardner, who raised her like a human child immersed in an environment of American Sign Language.
+She was later taken in by Roger and Deborah Fouts, who brought Moja and other chimps involved in the sign language experiments — Washoe and her son Loulis, Dar, and Tatu — to Central Washington University.

 While engaging in play activities, she was observed changing her appearance in the presence of a mirror using clothing, masks and make-up.
 She was also observed to place sunglasses upon her head, look into a mirror and make the sign-language sign for "glasses" on one occasion, also using the mirror for the application of lip-gloss and a crayon for the same purpose.

 Moja is known as "the first ape to paint figurative works."
 For example, she drew a circle, colored it orange, and signed cherry.

+She had a fear of metal ice cube tray dividers, which her fellow chimp Tatu would taunt her with.

+Death

+Moja died on June 6, 2002 at CHCI of a severe hernia at the age of 29.